-- (1) There shall be such provision as may be made by Parliament for the establishment of a Contingencies Fund and for authorising the Minister responsible for finance, if satisfied that there has arisen an urgent and unforeseen need for expenditure for which no other provision exists, to make advances from that Fund to meet that need. - (2) Where any advance is made from the Contingencies Fund, a supplementary estimate shall as soon as possible be laid before the House and when the supplementary estimate has been approved by the House, a supplementary appropriation bill shall be introduced as soon as possible in the House for the purpose of replacing the amount so advanced.
+(1) There shall be such provisions as may be made by Parliament for the establishment of a Contingencies Fund and for authorizing the Minister for the time being responsible for finance, if satisfied that there has arisen an urgent and unforeseen need for expenditure for which no other provision exists, to make advances from that Fund to meet that need.

+(2) Where any advance is made from the Contingencies Fund, a supplementary estimate shall as soon as possible be laid before the House and when the supplementary estimate has been approved by the House, a supplementary appropriation bill shall be introduced as soon as possible in the House for the purpose of replacing the amount so advanced.

-82. REMUNERATION OF CERTAIN OFFICERS
+82.- Remuneration of certain officers

-- (1) There shall be paid to the holders of the offices to which this section applies such salaries and such allowances as may be prescribed by or under a law enacted by Parliament. - (2) The salaries and allowances prescribed in pursuance of this section in respect of the holders of the offices to which this section applies shall be a charge on the Consolidated Fund. - (3) The salary prescribed in pursuance of this section in respect of the holder of any office to which this section applies and his or her other terms of service (other than allowances that are not taken into account in computing, under any law in that behalf, any pension payable in respect of his or her service in that office) shall not be altered to his or her disadvantage after his or her appointment. - (4) When a person's salary or other terms of service depend upon his or her option, the salary or terms for which he or she opts shall, for the purposes of subsection (3), be deemed to be more advantageous to him or her than any others for which he or she might have opted. - (5) This section applies to the offices of the Governor General, member of the Public Service Commission, member of the Teaching Service Commission, member of the Public Service Board of Appeal, the Director of Public Prosecutions, the Director of Audit, the Parliamentary Commissioner, the Deputy Parliamentary Commissioner and the Chief Elections Officer. - (6) Nothing in this section shall be construed as prejudicing the provisions of section 97 (which protects pensions rights in respect of service as a public officer).
+(1) There shall be paid to the holders of the office to which this section applies such salaries and such allowances as may be prescribed by or under a law enacted by Parliament.

+(2) The salaries and allowances prescribed in pursuance of this section in respect of the holders of the office to which this section applies shall be charge on the Consolidated Fund.

+(3) The salary prescribed in pursuance of this section in respect of the holder of any office to which this section applies and his other terms of service (other than allowances that are not taken into account in computing, under any law in that behalf, any pension payable in respect of his service in that office) shall not be altered to his disadvantage after his appointment.

-83. PUBLIC DEBT
+(4) When a person's salary or other terms of service depend upon his option, the salary or terms for which he opts shall, for the purposes of subsection (3) of this section, be deemed to be more advantageous to him than any others for which he might have opted.

+(5) This section applies to the offices of the Governor-general, member of the Public Service Commission, member of the Teaching Service Commission, member of the Public Service Board of Appeal, the Director of Public Prosecutions, the Director of Audit, the Parliamentary Commissioner, the Deputy parliamentary Commissioner and the Chief Elections Officer.

+(6) Nothing in this section shall be construed as prejudicing the provisions of section 97 of this Constitution (which protects pensions rights in respect of service as a public officer).

+83.- Public Debt

-- (1) All debt charges for which Saint Lucia is liable shall be a charge on the Consolidated Fund. - (2) For the purposes of this section debt charges include interest, sinking fund charges, the repayment or amortization of debt and all expenditure in connection with the raising of loans on the security of the Consolidated Fund and the service and redemption of the debt created thereby.
+(1) All debt charges for which Saint Lucia is liable shall be a charge on the Consolidated Fund.

+(2) For the purposes of this section debt charges include interest, sinking fund charges, the repayment or amortization of debt and all expenditure in connection with the raising of loans on the security of the Consolidated Fund and the service and redemption of the debt created thereby.